8th International Workshop on Recovering 6D Object Pose (R6D)

 13:45Invited talk 1: Jonathan Tremblay (Nvidia): A Robot Can See – A Pose Estimation Journey

-14:15Invited talk 2: Shubham Tulsiani (Carnegie Mellon University): Generalizable Sparse-view 6D Pose Estimation
+14:15Invited talk 2: Shubham Tulsiani (CMU): Generalizable Sparse-view 6D Pose Estimation

 14:45Results of BOP 2023: Tomáš Hodaň (Meta), Martin Sundermeyer (Google), Yann Labbé (Meta)